Learn About Menkes Disease

 Menkes disease is caused by a defect in the ATP7A gene.
 The defect makes it hard for the body to properly distribute (transport) copper throughout the body.
 As a result, the brain and other parts of the body do not get enough copper, while it builds up in the small intestine and kidneys.
 A low copper level can affect the structure of bone, skin, hair, and blood vessels, and interfere with nerve function.

 Menkes syndrome is usually inherited, which means it runs in families.
-The gene is on the X-chromosome, so if a mother carries the defective gene, each of her sons has a 50% (1 in 2) chance of developing the disease, and 50% of her daughters will be a carrier of the disease.
+The gene is on the X chromosome, so if a mother carries the non-working copy of the gene, each of her sons has a 50% (1 in 2) chance of developing the disease, and 50% of her daughters will be a carrier of the disease.
 This kind of gene inheritance is called X-linked recessive.

-In some people, the disease is not inherited.
-Instead, the gene defect is present at the time the baby is conceived.
+In some people, the disease is not inherited from the parents.
+Instead, the genetic change occurs at the time the baby is conceived.

 What are the symptoms of Menkes Disease?